StackVista/stackstate-docs/use/events/manage-event-handlers.md

 ### Email

 {% hint style="success" "self-hosted info" %}

+**StackState Self-Hosted**

+Extra information for the [StackState Self-Hosted product](https://docs.stackstate.com/):

-The email event handler function will send details of a health state change event using a [configured SMTP server](/configure/topology/configure-email-event-notifications.md).
+    The email event handler function will send details of a health state change event using a configured SMTP server.

 Can be triggered by **Health state change events** only.
 {% endhint %}